 UAB is an Equal Opportunity/Affirmative Action Employer committed to fostering a diverse, equitable and family-friendly environment in which all faculty and staff can excel and achieve work/life balance irrespective of race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression as well as sexual orientation.
 UAB also encourages applications from individuals with disabilities and veterans.

-Reaffirmation of Equal Opportunity and the Prevention of Discriminatory Harassment Policy
+• Reaffirmation of Equal Opportunity and the Prevention of Discriminatory Harassment Policy

-Reaffirmation of Equal Opportunity and the Prevention of Discriminatory Harassment Policy by President Ray L. Watts (11/8/11; Reissued September 2022)
+Reaffirmation of Equal Opportunity and the Prevention of Discriminatory Harassment Policy by President Ray L. Watts (11/8/11; Reissued September 2023)

-The University of Alabama at Birmingham (UAB) remains fully committed to equal employment opportunity, affirmative action, nondiscrimination and the prevention of unlawful harassment in employment, education and the participation in university programs.
-We have long embraced diversity and equal opportunity as core values that encourage the type of supportive environment and campus community that allows faculty, staff, and students to excel and reach their fullest potential.
-We maintain and promote these values not only because they are right and equitable, but also because they are integral to achieving our institutional goals, our mission, and our vision to be one of the most dynamic and productive universities—and the preferred academic medical center—of the 21st century.
+UAB remains fully committed to equal employment opportunity, nondiscrimination and the prevention of unlawful harassment in employment, education and the participation in university programs.
+We have long embraced diversity and equal opportunity as core values to create a supportive environment and a campus community that allows faculty, staff and students to excel and reach their fullest potential.

-Our commitment to fairness, nondiscrimination and the prevention of unlawful harassment is the foundation of UAB’s Equal Opportunity and Discriminatory Harassment policy and should be the guidepost for other management decisions as well.
-I urge each member of our University community to join me in supporting these principles and ensuring that our core values of embracing diversity, showing mutual respect, and exhibiting fair and equitable treatment at UAB, remain intact, every day.
+Our commitment to fairness, nondiscrimination and the prevention of unlawful harassment is the foundation of UAB’s Equal Opportunity and Discriminatory Harassment Policy and should be the guidepost for other management decisions as well.
+I urge each member of our university community to join me in supporting these principles and ensuring that our core values of embracing diversity, showing mutual respect, and exhibiting fair and equitable treatment at UAB remain intact every day.

 The Equal Opportunity and Discriminatory Harassment Policy may be accessed in the Policies and Procedures Library at uab.edu/policies.

-Affirmative Action/EO
+• Affirmative Action/EO

 Affirmative action is a set of positive steps that UAB takes to promote equal employment opportunity.
 The affirmative action program allows UAB to identify potential problems in hiring, especially when it comes to hiring qualified women, minorities, persons with disabilities, Vietnam-era veterans, and disabled veterans.